Custom Desktop

 Key associations

-A desktop intercepts the following keys (if they are not process at window level):
+A desktop intercepts the following keys (if they are not processed at window level):

 KeyPurpose